How to Write a Google Resume (Examples & Tips)

 Explore tailored resume examples for popular Google jobs below.
 We also recommend browsing our library of professional resume examples for additional inspiration.

-How to Structure Your Google Resume
+How Should You Structure Your Google Resume Sections?

-Resume header
+Resume Header

 Including a well-organized resume header is essential when applying to Google.
-Add your full name, contact information and a link to your portfolio or professional profile.
+Add your full name, contact information, and a link to your portfolio or professional profile.

-Make sure your email address and phone number are up-to-date and professional.
+Make sure your email address and phone number are up to date and professional.
 Use a clear, simple font and avoid including a photo, as it’s not standard for Google resumes.

 Keep your header clean and concise, reflecting the overall minimalist approach that aligns with Google’s preferences for readability and professionalism.

-Professional summary
+Professional Summary

-Results-driven business operations manager with over eight years of experience optimizing processes, driving strategic initiatives and improving operational efficiency in fast-paced, high-growth environments.
-Proven track record in leading cross-functional teams, managing large-scale projects and streamlining operations to align with company goals.
-Passionate about innovation and continuous improvement, with a strong focus on delivering measurable business outcomes.
+"Results-driven business operations manager with 8+ years of experience optimizing processes, driving strategic initiatives, and improving operational efficiency in fast-paced, high-growth environments.
+Proven track record in leading cross-functional teams, managing large-scale projects, and streamlining operations to align with company goals.
+Passionate about innovation and continuous improvement, with a strong focus on delivering measurable business outcomes."

 The key to writing a strong Google resume is aligning each section with the job description.
 A customized resume shows that you have the skills needed to perform the job.